RE-SS3D/SS3D-WebsiteOLD/faq.md

 Yet another Space Station 13 remake, but we added another dimension to this one.
 More info on our [about page]({{ site.baseurl }}/about/).

-## what SS13 codebase are you following?
+## What SS13 codebase are you following?

-Were following pre-cobby chem TG, but we are taking influence from all codebases to some degree.
+We are mostly following a simplified TG core, but we are taking some influence from all SS13 codebases.

 ## Is it top-down view still or will first person be an option and if so will VR be an option?